The Texas Chainsaw Massacre (2003 film): Development

-Writing
+Screenplay

 The screenplay was written by Scott Kosar, who went on to write the screenplays for The Machinist and Platinum Dunes' remake of The Amityville Horror.

 The film was Kosar's first professional job as a screenwriter and later recalled feeling both thrilled and honored at the prospect of writing the screenplay for the remake.
 Kosar also realized early on that he was dealing with "one of the seminal works of the genre" and one that could not be bettered.
 When discussing with the film's producers, Kosar felt that the new film shouldn't try to compete with the original film, as he felt that it was made under different circumstances.

 In earlier drafts Erin, the film's main character, was revealed to be nine months pregnant throughout the film but was removed from later drafts at producer Michael Bay's insistence.

 Casting

 Jessica Biel, who previously starred in the television series 7th Heaven, was cast as the main character Erin.

 Actor Andrew Bryniarski, who starred in Bay's Pearl Harbor and stayed friends with him afterwards, personally met with producer Bay and asked him for the role of Leatherface.
 Another actor, named Brett Wagner, was cast for the role before Bryniarski, but, on the first day, the actor was hospitalized and fired for lying about his physical abilities.
 Without an actor for the film's main antagonist, the filmmakers called and asked if Bryniarski still wanted the role, which he accepted.
 To prepare for the role, Bryniarski ate a diet of brisket and white bread in order to get his weight to nearly 300 pounds.
 Bryniarski would later reprise his role as Leatherface in the film's prequel.